Proxy Voting Policy

 on the part of London Company voting the proxy.

 Should a proxy proposal raise a material conflict between the interests

-of London Company and the Fund, it will resolve the matter on a case-by-case
+of London Company and the Equity and Income Fund, it will resolve the matter on a case-by-case

 basis, by abstaining from the vote, voting in accordance with the guidelines